Hurricane Laura—Clinical Guidance for Carbon Monoxide (CO) Poisoning

 Clinical manifestations of severe CO poisoning include tachycardia, tachypnea, hypotension, metabolic acidosis, dysrhythmias, myocardial ischemia or infarction, noncardiogenic pulmonary edema, neurologic findings including irritability, impaired memory, cognitive and sensory disturbances, ataxia, altered or loss of consciousness, seizures, coma, and death, although any organ system might be involved.

-Although CO poisoning can be fatal to anyone, children, pregnant women, the unborn, persons with sickle cell disease
+Although CO poisoning can be fatal, children, pregnant women, the unborn, persons with sickle cell disease, older adults, and persons with chronic illness (e.g., heart or lung disease) are particularly high risk.

 High winds and heavy rain from Hurricane Laura began affecting Louisiana, Texas, and Arkansas on August 27, 2020.
 Impact on the Gulf coast and inland led to thousands of people without power.
 Those without power may turn to alternate power sources such as gasoline generators and may use propane or charcoal grills for cooking.
 If used or placed improperly, these sources can lead to CO build up inside buildings, garages, or campers and poison the people and animals inside.